(B) To be determined eligible for medical

 individual's declared income is reasonably compatible with data available

-income and the electronic data verification are above, at, or below the
+and the electronic data verification are above, at, or below the applicable

-applicable income standard for the individual's family size for the eligibility
+income standard for the individual's family size for the eligibility category

-between the declared income and the electronic data verification is within an
+difference between the declared income and the electronic data verification is

-agency is unable to verify income through an electronic data source
+unable to verify income through electronic data sources, acceptable

 (a) Information maintained as a regular part